-Inter module CAN bus communication is mainly used by GENSYS 2.0 to send power management data to each other.
-CAN bus inhibition is used to prevent one GENSYS 2.0 from taking into account data coming from one or more other specific GENSYS 2.0 units.
+COM1 CAN bus is mainly used by GENSYS 2.0 modules to send power management data to each others.
+CAN bus inhibition is used to prevent one GENSYS 2.0 from taking into account data coming from one or more specific GENSYS 2.0 units.
 This is especially useful when tie breakers are used to change the configuration of the power plant (for example from a 6 generator power plant to two power plants with 3 generators each).